verrazzano/console/README.md

 - An existing Verrazzano environment and access to the Verrazzano API and the Keycloak server URL.

-  The Verrazzano Console requires the URL of the Verrazzano API Server URL (for fetching environment and application data).
-The format of the Verrazzano API Server URL typically is `https://verrazzano.v8o-env.v8o-domain.com` where:
+  The Verrazzano Console requires the URL of the Verrazzano Auth-Proxy Server (for fetching environment and application data).
+The format of the Verrazzano Auth-Proxy URL typically is `https://verrazzano.v8o-env.v8o-domain.com` where:

   - `v8o-env` is the name of the Verrazzano environment and `v8o-domain.com` is the domain, when a DNS provider is used.
   - `v8o-env` is replaced by `default` and `v8o-domain.com` is the IP address of load balancer for the Kubernetes cluster, when a "magic" DNS provider like `xip.io` is used.